foundersandcoders/ws-github-api/notes.md

 It would be great if different groups could work on different challenges!

+However, if this all proves to be too challenging then the priority is that students can at least get through task 1!

-Students should prepare to give a quick presentation at the end, where they report back to the group on interesting things they have learnt.
+Students should prepare to give a quick team / pair presentation at the end, where they report back to the group on interesting things they have learnt.